Translated by Tomoka Aono

 Along this line you can see beautiful hydrangeas in the summer and gorgeous fall colors in the autumn.
 This line is especially useful if you are planning on visiting the Hakone Open Air Museum.

 Enjoy a Bird’s-eye View of Hakone from the Ropeway

 The Hakone Ropeway connects Sounzan station and Togendai station, and is a wonderful place to enjoy the sight of Hakone from above.

 If you are lucky, you can even see Mt.
 Fuji when there’s a clear sky.
 Owakudani is another great place to check out if you would like to see an active volcano.

 Take Advantage of the Hakone Freepass

 The Hakone Free Pass is convenient if you would like to see around Hakone.
 This pass gives you free access to almost all of the public transportation in Hakone.
-The shortest pass is valid for two days (adult 5,140 yen) and you can buy one at any of the stations on the Odakyu Line.
+The shortest pass is valid for two days and you can buy one at any of the stations on the Odakyu Line or online.

 Nippon Rent-a-car TX Asakusa Office

 Renting a car is another option.
 You don’t have to worry about the schedules of public transportation while you are traveling this way.

 Choose the service that best suits your needs and schedule.